SNSystems/pstore/README.md

 - macOS (building with Xcode 9.0)
 - Windows (building wth Visual Studio 2017 version 15.4.1)

+(In addition, there’s basic support for FreeBSD 11 and Solaris 11.4  beta using clang 4.0.0 and GCC 5.5.0 respectively.)

-To build it, you'll also need the following tools:
+To build it, you’ll also need the following tools:

 - [cmake](http://cmake.org) (version 3.4 or later)